 Map your customer’s journey and identify their usual buying cycle.
 Then factor in external conditions such as supply chain issues and seasonal demand.

-💌 Red Cap Cards gets an early start to the season of love.
-Who better to kick off Valentine’s Day email marketing than a greeting card shop?
+💌 Who better to kick off Valentine’s Day email marketing than a greeting card shop?

-Before subscribers rang in the new year, this Los Angeles-based card shop sent a “Valentine’s Day mini-release” announcement encouraging people on its mailing list to place their orders soon for these specially designed Valentine cards.
+Before subscribers rang in the new year, Los Angeles-based Red Cap Cards sent a “Valentine’s Day mini-release” announcement encouraging people on its mailing list to place their orders soon for these specially designed Valentine cards.

 With Valentine’s cards as their product, choosing the hero image for this email message seems almost too easy.
 You can use your products to achieve a similar effect.
 Play with different combinations of product colors and shapes to communicate your holiday theme and showcase your merchandise.